dumlutimuralp/antrea-packet-walks/part_f/README.md

 The first flow entry in Table 50 above checks whether if the flow is an already established flow (-new,+trk); if it is then there is no need to process the flow against network policy, since Kubernetes Network Policy is STATEFUL by nature.

-The current flow is actually the response of frontend pod to the request that is explained in Section 18; because of this reason the current flow is not NEW and it is part of an already ESTABLISHED flow.
+The current flow is actually the response of frontend pod to the request that is explained in Section 17; because of this reason the current flow is not NEW and it is part of an already ESTABLISHED flow.

 Hence the current flow will match the first flow entry in this table ("ct_state=-new+est").
 The action specified in this first flow entry is handing the flow over to Table 70 (actions=resubmit(,70)).
 So next stop is Table 70.

-### 19.7 L3Forwarding Table #70
+### 18.7 Worker 1 L3Forwarding Table #70

 The Table 70 on Worker 1 node is shown below.